LeviFarstad/CSG-Assessment/README.md

 # CSG-Assessment
 Software Engineer II - Developer Practical Assessment

+## Summary
+I'm using C# with asp.net, and a mongodb backend.

 # Database
 Database is a Mongo DB which can be started by executing:
         mongod --dbpath <Path to database folder in clone>